-Credits are considered for transfer from any regionally or nationally accredited and Council for Higher Education Accreditation (CHEA) approved college or university, as well as American Council on education (ACE), College-Level Examination Program® (CLEP), DSST (DANTES Subject Standardized Tests), Council for Adult and Experiential Learning (CAEL), and Excelsior, and other non-traditional forms of learning as deemed appropriate by College Deans or designees.
+Credits are considered for transfer from any regionally or nationally accredited college or university as well as The American Council on Education (ACE), College Level Examination Program (CLEP), The DANTES Subject Standardized Tests (DSST/DANTES), The Council for Adult and Experiential Learning (CAEL), and Excelsior, and other non-traditional forms of learning as deemed appropriate by College Deans or designees.
 Decisions on the transfer of credits are ultimately at the discretion of the College Deans or designees.
 Students may formally appeal transfer decisions to the Provost or designee.
 Appeals must be submitted in writing and must be accompanied by supporting documentation or evidence such as a course syllabus.
 Students are urged to review the specific policy statement applicable to each degree program regarding maximum transferable credits to the program and concentration, or both.
 Transfer credits will not be included in the calculation of overall GPA.

-TUI has adopted the following conditions and procedures for transfer of credits:
+Trident has adopted the following conditions and procedures for transfer of credits:

-At the undergraduate level a student may transfer in academically transferable credit no matter the date of completion.
-Where the content of a course is deemed outdated or no longer equivalent or relevant by the College, the credits for that course will transfer as general elective credits only;
+- At the undergraduate level a student may transfer in academically transferable credit no matter the date of completion.
+Where the content of a course is deemed outdated or no longer equivalent or relevant by the college, the credits for that course will transfer as general elective credits only.

-- Masters and Doctoral coursework completed within the prior seven (7) years unless the content is deemed outdated or no longer equivalent or relevant by the College;
+- Masters and Doctoral coursework completed within the previous seven years is transferable unless the content is deemed outdated by the college.